realA10001986/Flux-Capacitor/README.md

 The main control device is the supplied IR remote control.
 If a TCD is connected through [BTTF-Network](#bttf-network-bttfn), the FC can also be controlled through the TCD's keypad.

+### Powering down the FC

+The FC sometimes writes data to either the internal flash file system or the SD card.
+These write operations should not be interrupted by a power loss.

+In general, it is safe to power-down the FC when it is idle, after it has been fake-powered-down [through the TCD](#bttf-network-bttfn) or after a time travel sequence.

+Try to avoid powering down the FC
+- when it is clearly busy (such as when copying or renaming audio files);
+- within 15 seconds after changing settings (eg Flux mode, Flux level, box light level, volume, speed, IR lock, chase sequence, ...) through the IR remote control or the TCD keypad.

 ### IR remote control

 Your FC kit includes an IR remote control.
 This remote works out-of-the-box and needs no setup.